c4tom/DreamDevBox/docs/vhost-gen/virtual-host-templates.rst

 vhost-gen templates are yaml files which contain a general definition for a virtual host definition.
-Those templates contain placeholders in the form of ``__<NAME>__`` which will be replaced by settings applied to the Devilbox.
+Those templates contain placeholders in the form of ``__<NAME>__`` which will be replaced by settings applied to the DreamDevBox.

 .. seealso:: |ext_lnk_project_vhost_gen|